 Single Honours students must take 120 credits in total and all modules are mandatory.

-All modules must be passed successfully to achieve the award of BA (Hons) Social Work and be eligible to apply for registration with the HCPC.
+All modules must be passed successfully to achieve the award of BA (Hons) Social Work and be eligible to apply for registration with Social Work England.